-Sometimes if the iPhone error 27 message is persistent it may be indicative of a malfunctioning hardware.
-In this case you can do the following.
+Sometimes if the iPhone error 27 message is persistent it may be indicative of malfunctioning hardware.
+In this case, you can do the following.

 1. If iTunes is running, then you can shut it down and open it back up.